QTc Prolongation in Children: Causes, Formulas, and Clinical Decision-Making

 • History of drug-induced TdP

-• Genetic predisposition (nearly 30% of patients with drug-induced QT prolongation carry mutations for LQTS genes)
+• Genetic predisposition (nearly 30% of patients with drug-induced QT prolongation carry LQTS gene mutations) [17]

+Electrolyte targets.
 Hypokalemia, hypocalcemia, and hypomagnesemia substantially amplify drug-induced QTc risk.
-In patients taking QT-prolonging drugs, serum potassium and magnesium should be maintained at >4.0 mEq/L and >2.0 mg/dL, respectively.
+In patients on QT-prolonging drugs, maintain serum potassium >4.0 mEq/L and magnesium >2.0 mg/dL [17].

-5. Drug discontinuation thresholds: QTc >500 ms requires discontinuation unless essential for survival; QTc increase ≥60 ms from baseline warrants strong consideration for discontinuation; QTc 480-500 ms requires close monitoring, consider dose reduction or alternative agent
+5. Discontinuation thresholds: QTc >500 ms requires discontinuation unless essential for survival; QTc increase ≥60 ms from baseline warrants strong consideration for discontinuation; QTc 480-500 ms requires close monitoring, with consideration of dose reduction or an alternative agent.

-For children on QT-prolonging medications or with family history of sudden death, serial ECGs are recommended.
-The AHA recommends QTc monitoring for:
+Serial ECGs are recommended for children on QT-prolonging medications or with a family history of sudden death.
+The AHA recommends QTc monitoring for [3]:

-• Patients with medically or metabolically induced QTc prolongation until stabilization
+• Medically or metabolically induced QTc prolongation, until stabilization

-• Patients with moderate to severe hypokalemia or hypomagnesemia combined with other TdP risk factors
+• Moderate to severe hypokalemia or hypomagnesemia combined with other TdP risk factors

-• Patients with drug overdose involving drugs with known TdP risk
+• Drug overdose involving agents with known TdP risk

 Consult CredibleMeds for updated lists of QT-prolonging drugs.

-8. Refer urgently any child with QTc >460 ms, syncope, and family history of sudden death.
+Caution.
+Refer urgently any child with QTc >460 ms, syncope, and a family history of sudden death for cardiology evaluation.

 References